Guides by topic

 Trusts and Inheritance Tax Explained

-How UK trusts are taxed for inheritance tax in 2026/27: the relevant property regime, the 20% entry charge, the 6% ten-year charge, exit charges and why families still use trusts.
+How trusts and inheritance tax interact in 2026/27: the relevant property regime, 20% entry charge, 6% ten-year charge, exit charges and why they still help.

 9 min read Reviewed July 2026